 What’s causing this heat build-up?
 Humans are emitting huge amounts of carbon dioxide into the atmosphere - 29 billion tonnes in 2009 (CDIAC).
 Greenhouse theory predicts that more carbon dioxide in the atmosphere will trap heat energy as it escapes out to space.
 What do we observe?
 Carbon dioxide absorbs heat at certain wavelengths.
 Satellites over the past 40 years find less heat escaping to space at these wavelengths (Harries 2001, Griggs 2004, Chen 2007).
 Where does the heat go?
 Surface measurements find more heat returning back to the Earth's surface (Philipona 2004).
 Tellingly, the increase occurs at those same carbon dioxide absorption wavelengths (Evans 2006).
 This is the human fingerprint in global warming.

 There are multiple lines of empirical evidence that global warming is happening and human activity is the cause.
 A few suggestive emails may serve as a useful distraction for those wishing to avoid the physical realities of climate change.
 But they change nothing about our scientific understanding of humanity’s role in global warming.

-Last updated on 12 May 2014 by John Cook.
+Last updated on 14 October 2016 by pattimer.
 View Archives